Step 1: Making Friends

 - Make sure you're always building an amenity.
 Since you only have one crafting slot for them, prioritizing your materials for them is recommended, especially since some of them take more than 12 hours to complete.

 - Also, amenities are the only source of increasing the level cap for villagers.
 It’s best to prepare enough resources for them (e.g. cotton, wood).

-- Furniture can take from a minute to 12 hours to complete.
-Build items with long durations when taking a rest.
+- Furniture can take a minute to 12 hours to complete.
+Build items with long durations when taking a rest from the game.

 Step 6: Developing Good Habits

-- Shake every tree that doesn’t have fruit, as they have a chance to drop bells.
+- Shake every tree that doesn’t have fruit, as they have a chance to drop more bells.